I do not own either One Piece or Justice League Unlimited.

 "I'm not from the future," he corrected, walking over to where he had left his precious laptop out earlier.
 "But this is.
 Sixty years from now, it'll be a child's toy."
 He tapped a button to activate it, displaying the new Nazi logo.
 "But today it is the most powerful weapon on Earth."

 It was true what they said about knowledge being power after all.

 "Where did you get it?"

 "A gift to myself," said Vandal, holding up a disc, which he placed within the precious machine.
 Instantly it began to play, displaying a message from his counterpart.
-Who, for some reason, did not appear to have aged a day.
+Who, for some reason, looked exactly the same.

 "Greetings from the future."

 "You age gracefully," said the green man with a touch of surprise.

 "You have no idea," said Vandal, fighting the urge to laugh at the comedy of it all.
 As much as he enjoyed the opportunity to lay out his greatness, it was still best to keep some secrets.